-THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司
+THE SUSHI GUIDE – A LIST OF ALL TYPES OF SUSHI 寿司

 At over 200 terms I have attempted to compile as comprehensive a list of sushi fish and a guide to sushi terms and sushi terminology as possible.
 Sushi and its related fish can become confusing and many diners and restaurants, and lesser chefs, casually mistake and confuse the terms and the fish.
 The guide goes beyond sushi staples like shrimp, salmon and tuna.
 Many of the items may not be available locally or only have Japanese terms.
 Where possible I have tried to indicate seasonality and availability to the alphabetical list of sushi terms and added my own subjective experience tasting the item.
 Incidentally, in Japan sushi has its own unit of measurement called Kan カン, which acted as a unit of measurement in the Edo Period equal to 3.75 Kg for fish or the equivalent to either 1 or 2 nigirizushi.
 Some believe it is 1 sushi, while others believe it is for 2 given how they typically come in a set comprised of pairs.